Trey Hollingsworth: 2018 campaign

 Hollingsworth defeated Democratic nominee Liz Watson in 2018, 59% to 41%.
 Watson was endorsed by Elizabeth Warren.
-In 2019, she moved to Washington, D.C., to lead the Congressional Progressive Caucus Center.

 2020 campaign

 Hollingsworth won his third term representing Indiana's 9th Congressional District in 2020 against challengers Andy Ruff, a Democrat, and Libertarian Tonya Millis, with over 61% of the vote.

 "I’m honored to serve a third term in the U.S. House of Representatives, working alongside Hoosiers every day to fight for certainty and prosperity during these uncertain times", Hollingsworth wrote in a news release.
 "Since you first elected me, we have worked together to make sure our voices are heard in Washington, to support policies that put American families first, and to expand opportunities for Hoosiers to succeed.
 Now is not the time to back down from the fight for our values, and I look forward to working together for another two years."

 Tenure

 Hollingsworth was sworn into his first term on January 3, 2017, his second term on January 3, 2019, and his third term on January 3, 2021.
 He has promised to serve no more than eight years (four terms) in the House.

 Government reform, including creating Congressional term limits, has been a priority of Hollingsworth's.
 In the 115th, 116th, and 117th Congresses, his first bill introduced was a resolution to amend the Constitution to impose term limits on Congressional lawmakers.
 The measure would limit Congressional terms to four in the House of Representatives and two in the Senate.

+As a member of the House Financial Services Committee, Hollingsworth was active in efforts to regulate the financial services industry.
+Among other actions, Hollingsworth led an inquiry to the Federal Reserve to remove regulations that hindered the ability of retail investors to use margin to invest in some stocks.
+He also introduced a bill to prevent two government-sponsored enterprises, Fannie Mae and Freddie Mac, from lobbying the government while they are simultaneously owned by the government.
+He also pushed the Federal Insurance Office to support state-level regulation of auto insurance.
+Hollingsworth introduced the Stablecoin Transparency Act, following an investigation into Tether's reserves, in attempt to improve consumer information about "stablecoins."
-Hollingsworth has also attempted to implement a lobbying ban for members of Congress.
-In the 115th, 116th, and 117th Congresses, he introduced the Banning Lobbying and Safeguarding Trust Act, which would ban members of Congress from ever registering as lobbyists.

-Hollingsworth has voted against all short-term spending bills and believes short-term budgeting is a failure of process and waste of taxpayer dollars.
+Hollingsworth has also attempted to implement a lobbying ban for members of Congress in support of his government reform program.
+In the 115th, 116th, and 117th Congresses, he introduced the Banning Lobbying and Safeguarding Trust Act, which would ban members of Congress from ever registering as lobbyists, in order to ensure politicians vote for their "constituents rather than clients".
+Also in connection with government reform, Hollingsworth has voted against all short-term spending bills and believes short-term budgeting is a failure of process and waste of taxpayer dollars.

-As of January 2022, Hollingsworth has voted in line with President Biden's stated position roughly 18% of the time.